Caterer

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.

-Self-employed caterers should expect to make very little in their first year of operation.
-However, successful catering businesses can be very profitable.
+Self-employed caterers should generally expect to make very little in their first year of operation, due in part to initial startup costs and the time required to develop a regular customer base.
+However, over time successful catering businesses can be very profitable.

 Wages* | Low (5th percentile) | High (95th percentile) | Average | Median |